[note: this post has been updated to reflect a terminology change on the Sussex Canvas VLE, to align it to Sussex terminology]

 Rachel Bramley, Learning & Teaching Librarian

 Our thanks to Rachel for this Highlights post.
 Whilst Talis Aspire is a core University resource and should be used for reading lists across all taught modules, we know that some Canvas sites will not have a Reading List associated with them.
 In these cases, you might wish to remove the Reading List menu item from view to avoid confusion.
-Please refer to our Canvas Know-how post on the Course Menu for advice on how to do this.
+Please refer to our Canvas Know-how post on the Module Menu for advice on how to do this.

 Places are filling up fast on our Canvas Fundamentals training workshops.
 We strongly encourage all Sussex academic staff to sign up for a place.
 Attending the workshop will familiarise you with Canvas and your options for teaching with the new VLE.
 It also gives you access to your migrated modules from 17/18.